jlshen2011/cool-python/README.md

-# cool-python-packages
+# Demos

-A curated list of cool Python packages with examples.
+A curated list of Python package demos and examples.